mhaugrud/msumcspy/_sources/Lists/ListValues.rst

 .. sourcecode:: python

+    []
     [10, 20, 30, 40]
     ["spam", "bungee", "swallow"]

+The first example is the simplest list.
+It contains no elements.
+It is called the **empty list**.

-The first example is a list of four integers.
-The second is a list of three strings.
+The second example is a list of four integers.
+The next is a list of three strings.
 As we said above, the elements of a list don't have to be the same type.

 The following list contains a string, a float, an integer, and another list.

 .. sourcecode:: python

     ["hello", 2.0, 5, [10, 20]]

 A list within another list is said to be **nested** and the inner list is often called a **sublist**.
-Finally, there is a special list that contains no elements.
-It is called the empty list and is denoted ``[]``.

 As you would expect, we can also assign list values to variables and pass lists as parameters to functions.